-Perhaps more interesting is the subtle, but readily evident, change in the weft-thread density map (Figure 4) at midline.
+An unusual feature can be seen in the weft-thread density map (Figure 4).
+A readily evident change in the thread count occurs precisely at the midline of the 2 m wide canvas.
 The thread density patterns on either side appear roughly the same, but the demarcation line can be readily seen.
 This feature is not due to a seam joining two canvas strips each one meter wide.
 If this were the case, the weft-thread density patterns on either side would be very different from each other.
 Instead, speculation is that this midline feature hallmarks the kind of loom used.
 In particular, the loom might have been what we call a "half-width" power loom, one in which the loom width is one meter and the two-meter long weft threads run on a U-shaped track.
 It is because the weft threads must make it around the sharp bend in the track at the canvas center that the thread densities differ slightly on either side without discernable effect to the warp thread density.

-&lt;sup>1This same kind of feature can be seen in the weft thread density map for W1889.
+&lt;sup>1This same kind of feature can be seen in the weft thread density map for W1833.
 Note that the average weft-thread densities for these two paintings are similar-26.4 threads/cm for W1833 and 26.8 threads/cm for W1889-but that the warp thread densities are significantly different (25.5 threads/cm and 22.1 threads/cm respectively).